Financing Dispossession China’s Opium Substitution Programme in Northern Burma

 China’s opium crop substitution programme has very little to do with providing mechanisms to decrease reliance on poppy cultivation or provide alternative livelihoods for ex-poppy growers.
 Financing dispossession is not development.

-A hard copy of the report is available for purchase in our online bookstore.
+A hard copy of the report is available for purchase in our web shop.

 Three main and interconnected developments are simultaneously taking place in Shan State and Kachin State: (1) the increase in opium cultivation in Burma since 2006 after a decade of steady decline; (2) the increase at about the same time in Chinese agricultural investments in northern Burma under China’s opium substitution programme, especially in rubber; and (3) the related increase in dispossession of local communities’ land and livelihoods in Burma’s northern borderlands.